janizton001/NuggetsOfTemasek/README.md

 Below are a list of additional features to improve user experience for both Users and Deliverers:

-1. ‘Edit’ Functions: Edit Orders and edit profile functions
+1. Edit Order: Edit Orders after placing them the first time
+1. Edit Profile: Edit Profile details
 1. Stalls Screen: Include individual canteen stalls and their menus
 1. Restaurant Map View: Map function to show ordering location and how far delivery is.
-1. Delivery Fee by Distance:  As the restuarants distance can now be determined, the delivery fee should now be able to vary based on distance from order location.
-1. Search engine: Users can search for type of food or canteen in a search bar
+1. Search engine: Users can search for a canteen in a search bar
 1. Ratings: Users can also rate the service of the deliverer after every delivery.

 ## Link to full ReadME